 DIY Drain Cleaning: When to Call a Professional

-Clogged drains are an issue that is common to all households and could be the result of a myriad of items, such as hair, soap scum, grease or even tree roots.
-Although many prefer solving the problem by themselves, there are times when it’s best to seek help from professionals.
-In this article, we will discuss when you should DIY drain cleaning and when to get help from professional plumber.
+Clogged drains are an issue that is common to all households and is caused by many factors, including hair soap scum, soap grease or the roots of trees.
+Many people prefer fixing the issue by themselves but there are instances that it is better to call a professional.
+In this article, we’ll explain when it is best to DIY drain cleaning and when to solicit help from professional plumber.

 Key Takeaways

-- Boiling water, baking soda and vinegar, plunger, and drain snake are all DIY ways to clear the drain.
+- Boiling water, baking soda and plunger as well as drain snakes are DIY techniques to open the drain.

-- Always read the directions and use gloves when you are attempting DIY techniques.
+- Always read through the instructions and wear a pair of gloves in attempting DIY methods.

-- Get help from a professional Sydney Blocked Drain Plumbing plumber if there are several clogs that do not show improvement after DIY attempts or unseen blockages caused by external factors such as tree roots.
+- Get help from a professional Sydney Blocked Drain Plumbing plumber if there are numerous clogs and no improvement following DIY efforts or unseen blockages caused by external factors such as tree roots.

-- Professionals conduct CCTV drainage inspections to find the exact blockage area, avoiding unnecessary repair cost.
+- Professionals conduct CCTV drainage inspections to pinpoint specific blockage location preventing unnecessary repair costs.

-Before beginning cleansing, it is important be aware of whether your drain requires to be cleaned out in the first instance.
-Here are some signs which indicate that your drain requires attention:
+Before you begin the cleaning process, it is important be aware of whether your drain needs to be cleaned in the first place.
+Here are some indicators that show your drain requires attention:

 Slow Draining

-If you notice that water has taken longer than usual to drain or does not drain completely, it’s time to investigate.
-A slow draining sink or shower may indicate an obstruction forming within your pipes.
+If you notice that your water takes longer than usual or is taking longer to drain or does not drain in any way, it’s time to check.
+A slow draining shower or sink shower could mean there is an obstruction forming within your pipes.

 Gurgling Noises

-The sounds of drains gurgling can be a sign of air being trapped inside the plumbing system.
-This could lead to obstructions and should be addressed as quickly as is possible.
+A gurgling sound emanating from drains typically indicate air trapped within the plumbing system.
+This could lead to blocking and needs to be looked at as soon as possible.

 Foul Odors

-The accumulation of organic matter may produce unpleasant odors out of your pipes.
-If you’re experiencing a strange smell coming from your sink or shower, it’s likely time for cleaning.
+The accumulation of organic matter could result in unpleasant smells emanating into your plumbing.
+If you smell something funky coming from your kitchen sink or shower, it’s that it’s time to wash.

-There are several methods of getting rid of a blocked drain, which you can attempt on your own:
+There are many methods for unclogging a blocked drain which you can attempt on your own:

 Boiling Water

-Boiling water can dissolve most organic matter, causing blockages in pipes, but it cannot be employed in conjunction with PVC pipes.
+Boiling water can dissolve most organic matter, causing obstruction in the pipe, however it is not used with PVC pipes.

 Baking Soda and Vinegar

-A combination of vinegar and baking soda reacts to produce fizzing acid, causing any clogs that have been causing problems to be loosened up.
-Pour boiling water through afterward for perfect results.
+A combination of vinegar and baking soda reacts, producing fizzing acids that cause any clogs that have been causing problems to be loosened up.
+Pour boiling water in the following step for flawless results.

 Plunger